mietek/pol/README.md

 ### 3.7 Control language example

 Applications tend to be complicated before they become interesting.
 But here's a fairly common problem that shows off a control language to advantage.
-Implementation would be tricky, execution woud be inefficient; but the program would be simple, and its application flexible.
+Implementation would be tricky, execution would be inefficient; but the program would be simple, and its application flexible.

 The problem is to examine a sequential file, select certain records, sort them, and list them - in many different ways.
 Suppose these variables define the fields in the record: